justins415/Wk4Project/CodeBook.md

 ## Code Book for Course Project - Getting and Cleaning Data Week 4

-  Human Activity Recognition Using Smartphones Dataset
+  Human Activity Recognition (HAR) Using Smartphones Dataset

-  Experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+  HAR experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, the study captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

   Each row/ record in the original dataset contained the following: